Blog

 What if my ID has expired?

-Expired identification generally needs to be renewed before applying.
+Expired identification usually needs to be renewed before submitting an application.

 Do lenders verify employment?

-Employment and income may be verified as part of the assessment process.
+Employment and income details may be reviewed as part of the lender’s assessment of your financial situation.

 How long does document verification take?